 Fort Worth is a very large city located in the state of Texas.
 With a population of 854,113 people and 150 constituent neighborhoods, Fort Worth is the fifth largest community in Texas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fort Worth is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Fort Worth is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Fort Worth is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Fort Worth who work in office and administrative support (13.65%), sales jobs (10.28%), and management occupations (8.93%).

 Also of interest is that Fort Worth has more people living here who work in computers and math than 95% of the places in the US.